Froot1/holbertonschool-hbnb/README.md

 ## :one: Part 1

-Comprehensive technical documentation
+Comprehensive technical documentation.

 ## :two: Part 2

-Implementation of Business Logic and API Endpoints
+Implementation of Business Logic and API Endpoints.

 ## :three: Part 3

+Enhanced Backend with Authentication and Database Integration.

 ## :four: Part 4

-## :five: Part 5

-## :six: Part 6